justinliuforever/oose-TeamRookieEnginners-Backend/docs/srs/srs_it1.md

 **Functional Requirements:** List the (functional) requirements that software needs to have in order to solve the problem stated above.
 List these in role-goal-benefit format.
 It is useful to try to group the requirements into those that are essential (must have), and those which are non-essential (but nice to have).
 **Must have**
+- Post OA Post: As a user wanting to share OA information, I want to be able to post and view other people's past experience, so I need to be able to fill out a form with company job information and my experience.

 - User Login System: As a registered user, I want to securely log in to my account so that I can access personalized content and manage my interview preparations.